 VNSNY’s focus is home health care, but we still believe that healthy individuals thrive best in healthy communities.
 We were founded on the belief that illness often had underlying social causes, so Lillian Wald and the Henry Street Settlement arranged for patients and neighbors to experience life beyond the crowded tenements and factories with country excursions, picnics, and concert tickets.
 Bank accounts were opened in children’s names.
 After completing their afternoon visits, nurses taught classes in English or cooking.
 Eventually, the Settlement established or oversaw kindergartens, boys’ and girls’ clubs, scholarship funds, and classes in carpentry, sewing, diction, music, and dance—by 1912, more than 28,000 took advantage of these programs.

 As New York City and the needs of its residents changed, so has the Visiting Nurse Service of New York.
-Our Early Steps Childhood Center has replaced the kindergartens.
 Classes in parenting have replaced cooking lessons.
 More of our patients are elderly, so more of our services address the chronic conditions they live with.
 Here, a glimpse of VNSNY over the years.

 1910—The nursing service had outgrown the Henry Street Settlement.
 Other houses were opened throughout the city, but the nurses lived in the neighborhoods where they worked.
 The staff of 54 nurses also ran a convalescent home, three country homes, and first aid stations; they cared for 15,492 patients and made 143,589 home visits.

 1926—More than 49,000 patients received care and the nurses made nearly 347,000 home visits.
 By the 1920s, the number of nursing centers had grown to 18, with 164 field nurses and 28 supervisors.

 1933—Lillian Wald retired.
 Her staff of 265 made 550,000 home visits to more than 100,000 patients.